Media + Brand Assets for Partner + Press Use

 Short bio: The Education Design Lab (the Lab) is a national nonprofit helping colleges and employers design equity-based education solutions toward the future of work.

-Full boilerplate: The Education Design Lab (the Lab for short) is a national, nonprofit innovation engine that co-designs, validates, and scales education-to-workforce models through a human-centered design process focused on understanding learner experiences, addressing equity gaps in higher education, and accelerating economic mobility for new majority learners.
+Full boilerplate: The Education Design Lab (the Lab) is a national nonprofit that co-designs, prototypes, and tests education-to-workforce models through a human-centered design process focused on understanding learners’ experiences, addressing equity gaps in higher education, and connecting learners to economic mobility.
 The process helps higher education leaders consider the needs of employers, using curriculum and program design as a gateway to make skills more visible to students and employers alike.

 The Lab's Communications Channels

 The Lab manages multiple channels to communicate with the public and partners about our work.

 @Education Design Lab

 Education Design Lab

 The Lab's Brand